Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Methodology

 We purposively recruited interviewees who had already made changes to student-AI interactions beyond policy-only edits.
 This focus may bias the interviews toward instructors with more time, staffing, or institutional support and under-represent instructors who chose not to engage or were unable to do so.
 By asking for memorable incidents and successful or attempted interventions, the data may overweight vivid cases and underweight routine or abandoned efforts.
 Accounts are retrospective self-reports and thus subject to recall and social-desirability biases, so we treat quotations as situated evidence rather than measurements.
 Despite efforts to recruit broadly, interviews were conducted in English and were predominantly with U.S.-based faculty at research-intensive, PhD-granting institutions; transferability to community colleges, teaching-focused institutions, and non-U.S. contexts (including non-English instruction) may be limited.

 The survey used convenience and snowball distribution via email lists, forums, and personal outreach rather than probability sampling.
 We did not weight responses and allowed missing items, so we cannot estimate population parameters or make inferential claims beyond respondents.
+This approach likely introduced self-selection biases: instructors with strong views about GenAI, whether positive or negative, may have been more motivated to respond.
 Although we sought to include a more diverse range of responses from MSIs and HBCUs, the sample is nonetheless not nationally representative.
 Because of these limitations, in this paper we treat survey results as descriptive of our respondents and use percentages mainly to compare or contrast with interview patterns rather than as prevalence estimates.

+Because all interviewees taught programming-focused courses and the survey focused on computing faculty, our findings are more directly relevant within computing education and may not generalize to other domains.
+We attempted to frame our findings so that they have the potential to appear in other disciplines, but we acknowledge that instructors in writing-intensive, humanities, or social science contexts may face distinct challenges that our data do not capture.
+As such, transferability of these findings beyond computing requires caution, and we view this work as an early case in one discipline where GenAI impacted teaching practices rapidly.